vqcuong/window-picker.nvim/README.md

       -- filter using window options
       window_opts = {},
     },

+    -- whether you want to include the window you are currently on to window selection or not include_current_win = false,
   },

   -- You can pass in the highlight name or a table of content to set as highlight